Categories

 • When do we practice the virtue of Sincerity?

-As we learn about Sincerity, memorize quote, listen to songs, and stories, let us try to think about how we can practice Sincerity every day.
+As we learn about Sincerity, memorize quote, and listen to songs, and stories, let us try to think about how we can practice Sincerity every day.

 Say prayers and memorize